xabbo/messages/readme.md

 Provides a mapping for message names between different Habbo clients.

+The `cli` directory contains the command-line tool used to update and format the message map file.

 ## Specification

 All entries must come under an `[Incoming]` or `[Outgoing]` section.